alexandrezlima/documentations/docs/lockon.md

     === ":octicons-file-code-16: `Swap Target Pitch`"
         --8<-- "docs/codes/lock-on/swap-target-pitch.txt"

+    === ":octicons-file-code-16: `isLockedOn`"
+        --8<-- "docs/codes/lock-on/locked-on.txt"

-???+ tip "Tip: how to free the movement axes"
+??? tip "Tip: how to free the movement axes"
     If you want to free the movement of one or both axis, you can use the functions `Filter Yaw Axis` and `Filter Pitch Axis` and mark the option(s) `Free Yaw Axis` or/and `Filter Pitch Axis` in the `BPC_LockOn` details panel to do it.
 [Here is a demonstrative video](https://youtu.be/fi-yxiadYgI).
 Below you can check the setup in the tabs.

     === ":material-axis: Free Axis options"